Joao4569/farm_fresh/README.md

 - After setting up a functioning email service, I proceeded to create a test user with a temporary email address and registered on the site.
 I recieved an email with a confirmation link and found everything working as expected.

+- While testing for mobile devices UX, I found 2 minor bugs which were easily fixed.
+Noted as bug no. 10 in the [Bugs found section](#bugs-found).

 **Image Placeholder**